redsnapperrice/dockerfile_centos_nodejs/README.md

 # dockerfile_centos_nodejs

 This is a Dockerfile for front-end engineers.
-The file build a Docker Image including CentOS7 + nodebrew + nodejs + npm.
+The file builds a Docker Image including CentOS7 + nodebrew + nodejs + npm.
 You can start to develop websites smoothly by using it.

 # Docker Hub Repository